Automated Material Transfer Mechanism

-In my 3B term at Waterloo, there was a group design project to prepare students for the fourth-year design project.
+In my 3B term at Waterloo, there was a group design project to build some type of object transportation device.
 Due to my experience with Arduino and desire to expand my skills, I chose to do the electrical portion of the project.
-This meant primarily working with mechatronic components such as the motors.
-I also contributed by 3D-printing a lot of the parts found in the final product since I also enjoy mechanical design and additive manufacturing.
+This meant primarily working with mechatronic components such as motors.
+I also contributed by 3D-Printing a lot of the parts found in the final product since I am also trying to specialize in mechanical design and additive manufacturing.

 The Problem

 We had to work in groups of 5 to build a device that could move an object 30cm to two separate drop-off locations.
-This seems very open-ended and that was the point as to not limit the solution space, but we did have to choose two design objectives.
-The first was strength to cost, meaning we had to move a 3kg object within a $300 budget.
+This seems very open-ended and that was the point as to not limit the solution space.
+However, we did have to choose two objectives for our design.
+The first was optimizing for strength to cost, meaning we had to move a 3kg object within a $300 budget.
 We also chose the compliance objective such that the device has to move any shape or textured object that can fit within a 7cm cubed volume.

 Our Solution

-We created three systems to deliver the object from the pick-up platform to the two drop-off locations.
-Our solution was inspired by material haulers or transportation devices found in industrial settings.
+We created three subsystems to deliver the object from the pick-up platform to the two drop-off locations.
+Our solution was inspired by material transfer mechanisms commonly found in industrial settings.

 1. Pull Sweep

-We called this mechanism the pull sweep which is an arm that is attached to the elevator and translates horizontally using a steel laser-cut rack and pinion.
-The rack and pinion is driven using a motor and the gears on either side are attached using a rod.
-The pull sweep is able to pull an object off of the pick-up platform and move it onto the elevator platform.
+We called this mechanism the pull sweep which is an arm that translates horizontally.
+It is made of a steel laser-cut rack and pinion that is driven using a NEMA 17 stepper motor.
+The purpose is to pull an object off of the pick-up platform and move it onto the elevator platform.
 Then at the top of the elevator, the pull-sweep continues its motion pushing the object onto a slide.
+The carriage of the pull sweep uses rollers and an extrusion to keep a smooth horizontal translational motion.
+There are limit switches placed at either end of the extrusion that trigger the pull-sweep's motion to stop.

 2. Elevator

 The elevator does exactly what it sounds like.
-It raises the object and pull-sweep from the pick-up platform up to the top of the slide.
-This elevator uses a cable that winds around a spool to raise and lower the object.
-The platform that the elevator raises, has a carriage underneath with rollers.
-These rollers are constrained by the two vertical extrusion support structures that hold the elevator motor at the top.
+It raises the object and pull sweep from the pick-up platform up to the top of the slide.
+This elevator uses a winch mechanism with a cable that winds around a spool to raise and lower the object.
+The winch is operated by a NEMA 23 stepper motor.
+The elevator has its own 3D printed carriage underneath with rollers.
+These rollers are constrained by the two vertical extrusion supports that hold the elevator motor at the top.
 This allows the elevator to have a smooth vertical motion and supports the entire assembly.
+Lastly, limit switches are placed at the top and bottom of the vertical extrusions to stop the elevator at either position.

 3. Slide

-The last subsystem of the design is a slide that transports the object from the top of the elevator down to the two drop-off locations.
+The last subsystem of the design is a slide that transports the object from the top of the elevator down to two drop-off locations.
 The slide splits into two paths about half-way down which is where the diverter arm sits.
-The diverter arm is attached to a servo motor below the slide that rotates 90 degrees.
-Depending on the position of the diverter arm, the object will go to one of the two drop-off locations.
+The diverter arm is attached to a servo motor mounted below the slide.
+Depending on the position of the servo motor, the diverter arm will direct the object falling down the slide to either drop-off locations.

 My Contributions